pogo420/learning-elk/README.md

 * Additional tools for elk
 * Elastic sql is a popular tool which can convert sql into Query DSL.

+### Architecture overview
+* Elastics has clusters.
-cluster -> nodes.
+* Cluster contains -> nodes.
-nodes stores data.
+* Node stores data.
+* Cross cluster search is not common/ cross cluster quries are costly(Computer + Network I/O).
+* Cluster must contain logical group of data.
-cross cluster search is not common. logical difference. unit of data -> document / json objects. documents are grouped into indexes. logically related.
+* Unit of data -> document / json objects.
+* Documents are grouped into indices.

+### Sharding
+* Dividing the data into multiple pieces.
+* Index is divided into multiple shards.
+* Each shards are saved in different nodes based on the capacity.
+Enables horizontal scaling.
+* A node can contain shards of multiple indices.